On the estimation of spatial density from mobile network operator data: Problem Formulation

-Regardless of how the cell footprints $\bm s$'s are empirically determined, the next step in the modelling process is to encode such information into a probabilistic data generation model that will then serve as basis for the development of an estimation (inference) method.
-In the next section we fist introduce the probabilistic model, and then explain how this model is linked to the geo-location method of choice in the specific context of MNO data analysis.
+Regardless of how the cell footprints $\bm{s}_{ i}$'s are empirically determined, the next step in the modeling process is to encode such information into a probabilistic data generation model that will then serve as basis for the development of an estimation (inference) method.
+In the next section, we first introduce the probabilistic model, and then explain how this model is linked to the geolocation method of choice in the specific context of MNO data analysis.